Computable R\'enyi mutual information: Area laws and correlations: Conclusion

 \section{Conclusion}

-We have given alternative definitions of the mutual information, which measures the amount of correlations in quantum states.
+We have given alternative definitions of the mutual information.
 We have shown that, as a measure of bipartite correlations, they satisfy a number of desirable properties, including area laws for thermal states.

+{As a main advantage over the von Neumann mutual information, we provide DMRG like algorithms to compute these quantities.
+This should help to characterize correlations in mixed states in a more rigorous way than with the previously used $I_\alpha$.
+It would be interesting for future numerical studies to evaluate the performance of this algorithm. }

 These R\'enyi mutual information measures differ from the widely used definition of Eq. \eqref{eq:ialpha}, which has nonetheless found applications in, for instance, analyzing thermal phase transitions \cite{singh2011finite}.
 Our results do not rule out the possibility that $I_\infty(A:B)$ has a wildly different behavior (such as a volume law) at thermal criticality, which occurs at low temperatures when $D>1$.
-It would be interesting to study whether singularities in it appear at phase transition points or whether, on the contrary, an area law holds with full generality.
+It would be interesting to study whether singularities in it appear at phase transition points or an area law holds with full generality.

 These quantities may be a useful measure of correlations beyond thermal states, such as in dissipative dynamics, quantum quenches, and non-equilibrium steady states.
 We hope that our results motivate their study in the wider context of quantum many-body systems.
 An interesting future question is whether the smallness of any of these quantities guarantees an efficient approximation of mixed states via tensor networks, similar to how the R\'enyi entanglement entropy guarantees MPS approximations in the pure state case \cite{verstraete2006matrix}.
-The R\'enyi \textit{entanglement of purification} is known to play such a role \cite{Guth_Jarkovsk__2020}, but has the problem of being hard to calculate in practice.
+The R\'enyi \textit{entanglement of purification} is known to play such a role \cite{Guth_Jarkovsk__2020}, but is hard to calculate in practice.